10 takeaway and delivery food tips

 £10 off £15 spend for Uber Eats newbies via VoucherCodes* – Newbies can get £10 off food and drink, excluding delivery fees via the VoucherCodes link above.
 To get the discount, you'll need to fill out the form and verify your email address before you can use the code.
 Offer ends 11.55pm on Fri 31 Dec 2021 and is not valid on alcohol or tobacco products.

-20% off your first FoodHub* order for newbies – Enter the code MSE20 at the checkout until 11.59pm on Sun 28 Feb, to get 20% off your order.
+20% off your first FoodHub* order – Enter the code MSE20 at the checkout until 11.59pm on Wed 13 Oct, to get 20% off your order.
 There’s no minimum order value, but some restaurants may have their own minimum order amount or opt out of the promotion.
 The maximum discount is £4.

 New & existing users can get £1.99 delivery (norm up to £4) on McDonald's, Gregg's, Burger King, KFC & Subway at Just Eat

-Get £1.99 (norm up to £4) delivery on McDonald’s, Greggs, Burger King, KFC & Subway at Just Eat for new & existing users – After fast food?
-Currently, you'll only pay up to £1.99 delivery and service charge when ordering the above via Just Eat – there's a quite a few Subways excluded and a handful of Burger King restaurants, see the full list of excluded restaurants.
+Get £1.99 (norm up to £4) delivery on McDonald’s, Greggs, Burger King, KFC & Subway at Just Eat* for new & existing users – After fast food?
+Currently, you'll only pay up to £1.99 delivery and service charge when ordering the above via Just Eat when you spend £5 or more – there's a quite a few Subways excluded and a handful of Burger King restaurants, see the full list of excluded restaurants.

 Existing users refer a friend who's a newbie and you both get money off, eg, £10 off next four orders at Deliveroo